HEAD COACH SETH THIBODEAUX

 In 2015, Coach Thibodeaux helped Nicholls reach several milestones and garner national recognition.
-The Colonels went on a nine-game tear that was the program's longest winning-streak since 2005.
+The Colonels went on a nine-game tear, the program's longest winning-streak since 2005.
 Nicholls swept its season series against Louisiana-Lafayette for the first time since 1996 and downed the LSU tigers at Alex Box Stadium.
 The Colonels also turned in back-to-back 30-win seasons for the first time since 1992-93.
-Nicholls' 34 wins in the 2015 season were the most since 1992, when the Colonels totaled 36 victories.
-Nicholls had three players taken in the 2015 MLB Draft, including LHP Grant Borne (Washington Nationals), LHP Stuart Holmes (Toronto Blue Jays), RHP Ryan Deemes (Houston Astros), while catcher Christian Correa was later signed by the Astros.
+Nicholls' 34 wins in the 2015 season serves as the most since 1992, when the Colonels totaled 36 victories.
+Nicholls had three players selected in the 2015 MLB Draft, including LHP Grant Borne (Washington Nationals), LHP Stuart Holmes (Toronto Blue Jays), RHP Ryan Deemes (Houston Astros), while catcher Christian Correa was later signed by the Astros.

-The Colonels have had 15 student-athletes play professional baseball in the last seven years including three Top-10 round selections.
-Under Thibodeaux’s tutelage, Nicholls has earned two conference pitchers of the year (Taylor Byrd and Justin Sinibaldi), a relief pitcher of the year (Holmes) and newcomer of the year (Kyle Reese) and two All-Americans (Holmes and Sinibaldi).
-Holmes was the runner-up stopper of the year in 2015 as he set a school record with 15 saves.
+The Colonels have had 18 student-athletes play professional baseball in the last eight years including three Top-10 round selections.
+Under Thibodeaux’s tutelage, Nicholls has earned two conference pitchers of the year (Taylor Byrd and Justin Sinibaldi), a relief pitcher of the year (Holmes) and newcomer of the year (Kyle Reese), not to mention two All-Americans (Holmes and Sinibaldi).
+Holmes was the runner-up Stopper of the Year in 2015 as he set a school record with 15 saves.
 Correa and Tucker were also named to the Johnny Bench Award watch list.

-The facilities have seen a major face lift under Thibodeaux’s tenure.
-Ray E. Didier Field is considered one of the more fan friendly ballparks in the Southland Conference, and the Colonel skipper has been on top of much-needed projects.
-Construction of a new grandstand with a press box elevator will soon be complete; field turf is set to be installed in the summer of 2017 and more projects are planned this off-season to enhance fan experience including the addition of a berm in right field.
+The baseball facilities have seen a major facelift under Thibodeaux’s tenure.
+Ray E. Didier Field is considered one of the most fan-friendly ballparks in the Southland Conference, and the Colonel skipper has been on top of much-needed projects since taking over the program.
+A new grandstand with a press box elevator was added recently, field turf was installed in the summer of 2017 and more projects continue to improve the stadium's footprint within the athletic community.
 Nicholls added a brand new press box and concession stand over the summer and fall semester of 2015.
 Didier Field’s dugouts were renovated in 2013, 1,200 new seats were added down the outfield lines in 2012 and a new infield surface and fencing were added in 2011.

-After leading the Colonels to a second-place regular-season finish in 2014, Thibodeaux was tabbed coach of the year to become the first Colonel head coach to receive the award.
+After leading the Red & Gray to a second-place regular-season finish in 2014, Thibodeaux was tabbed Coach of the Year, becoming the first Colonel head coach to receive the award.
 In conference play, Nicholls finished with a 21-9 record, obliterating the previous team-best of 15 wins.
 The team claimed eight series wins, including sweeps over Lamar, New Orleans and McNeese State, and led the country in double plays turned during the regular season.
-After a remarkable 12-win turnaround in conference play from a season ago, Nicholls is the first team in conference history to win more than 20 league games the season after posting single-digit conference wins.
+After a remarkable 12-win turnaround in conference play from a season ago, Nicholls is the first team in conference history to win more than 20 league games one season after posting single-digit conference wins.
 On the year, Thibodeaux led the Colonels to a 32-24 overall record, marking the first 30-win season since 1993 and the first winning campaign in 12 years.

 In the 2012 campaign, Thibodeaux tied Mike Knight for the most wins by any head coach in his first two seasons at Nicholls with 54, and is the first coach since B.D.
 Parker to win more than 25 games in his first two years leading the team.
 The 2012 team finished with 26 wins on the year.

-In Thibodeaux’s first season in 2011, the Colonels experienced its best season in 13 years.
-The Colonels fell to Texas State University in the Southland Conference semi-finals but finished third in the tournament.
-The Colonels went 8-1 in nine games verses Northwestern State, Southeastern Louisiana and McNeese State.
+In Thibodeaux’s first year with the program (2011), the Colonels experienced their best season in 13 years.
+The Red & Gray fell to Texas State University in the Southland Conference semifinals but finished third in the tournament.
+The Colonels went 8-1 in nine games against Northwestern State, Southeastern Louisiana and McNeese State.

-Colonel baseball has also seen a huge rise in academics since Thibodeaux took over as head coach.
-The Colonels have averaged right at a 3.0 GPA in seven consecutive years.
-Thibodeaux has seen 61 student-athletes receive degrees in his seven seasons including 11 in 2017.
-Academics are a top priority of coach Thibodaux and Colonel baseball.
+Academics are a top priority of coach Thibodeaux and Colonel baseball, and the program has also seen a huge rise efficiency since he took over as head coach.
+The Colonels have averaged a 3.0 GPA in seven consecutive years.
+Thibodeaux has seen 78 student-athletes receive degrees in his eight seasons including 11 in 2017.

 Thibodeaux helped the Colonels rebuild their program off the field by overseeing the team’s NCAA academic and compliance efforts.
 In 2006, the Colonels’ APR score was just 835.
 By 2010, the Colonels surpassed the NCAA’s APR threshold of 925 for the first time in school history.
 The new NCAA APR requirement is 930 and the team currently holds an APR of 957.
 Nicholls baseball APR score has never dipped below 950 with Thibodeaux at the helm even though that mark was only reached once in the six years before he was hired.

-Before coming to Nicholls in 2008, Thibodeaux served two years as an assistant coach at fellow Southland Conference school, Southeastern Louisiana in Hammond, helping put together two recruiting classes that received national recognition from Baseball America.
-In his final season in Hammond, Thibodeaux helped Southeastern to 34 wins, the most for the Lions in a decade and a school record 16 wins in Southland Conference competition.
+Before coming to Nicholls in 2008, Thibodeaux served two years as an assistant coach at fellow Southland Conference school Southeastern Louisiana, helping put together two recruiting classes that received national recognition from Baseball America.
+In his final season in Hammond, Thibodeaux helped Southeastern to 34 wins, the most for the Lions in a decade and a school record 16 wins in Southland competition.